Spectral phantasmagori of my peripheral vision: journal drawing, winter 1981

 So I walked into Tony’s coffeeshop next to Stuyvesant High School, and asked where the kids with the drugs were.
 I found Gilly, and she took me to my people.

 I had Found the Others, at only fourteen.
-Decades later, living in the Bay Area, I met a lot of people who hadn’t found their people til college, or ’til they moved to San Francisco.
+Decades later, living in the Bay Area, I met a lot of people who hadn’t Found their People til college, or ’til they moved to San Francisco.
 As a New Yorker I was incredibly lucky, and it surely saved my life.
-My people were the last group of Stuyvesant Freaks, who hung out in the east half of Stuyvesant Park.
+My people were the last group of Stuyvesant Freaks, who hung out in the east half of Stuyvesant Park, doing drugs and listening to the Dead.

 I immediately began taking all the chemicals of every kind I could find, as well as drinking.
 But my people didn’t drink much; they were Deadheads, and psychonauts, and hippies.
 So my first serious forays into drug use involved a lot of psychedelics and pot.
 I was stoned all the time.
 I smoked pot all day, and I took speed and acid with it.